vjmadrid/workspace-doc/doc/architecture/README-Nomenclature-Repository.md

-# Nomenclature Projects Name
+# Nomenclature Repository

-Identifier used on IT projects
+The identifier used to name the repositories

+Will match the name of the project